ViciousCupcake/CS35L-Project/README.md

 A brief introductory presentation can be found [here](https://docs.google.com/presentation/d/1YokNChb-7_DgWa6LyA2Zi7kGglTwVdaCNXmvLPgBRd0/edit?usp=sharing).
 Note that you need to be signed in with your Google Apps for UCLA Account to be able to view.

+[Here](https://youtu.be/kdvpa0Ug8kU) is a demo video showcasing the features of our project.

 ### Authors:
 * Alan Yao
 * Annie Liu